Who we are and what we do

 The information that you have provided will be held by us and will be accessed by authorised council employees.
-We will need to share your data with Leisure Services staff as well as third parties working in partnership with Leisure Services such as sports clubs, coaches etc. We will never share your information for marketing purposes.
-We are allowed to share data about you with others for a range of reasons.
+We will need to share your data with Community Development staff as well as third parties working in partnership with Community Development such as sports clubs, coaches etc. We are allowed to share data about you with others for a range of reasons.
 These include when we have to share your data for legal reasons and might result in your data being shared with:

 - the police